Vinicius-Ishimoto/Framework-for-Wheelchair-OC-Simulations/Results/README.md

   - time: time vector
   - alpha, dalpha: angle and angular velocity between the upperarm and the direction of motion;
   - beta, dbeta: angle and angular velocity between the forearm and the direction of motion;
   - theta, dtheta: angle and angular velocity of the rear wheels of the wheelchair.
-The initial value is the initial contact in the propulsion phase;
+The initial value of the angle is the initial contact in the propulsion phase;
   - taup: tangencial torque applied by the user;
   - act_se, act_sf, act_ee, act_ef: muscle activation of the shoulder extension and flexion and elbow extension and flexion respectively;
   - dct_se, dct_sf, dct_ee, dct_ef: neural excitation of the shoulder extension and flexion and elbow extension and flexion respectively;